Viftrup/viftrup.github.io/_posts/2023-07-23-Cisco-Secure-Client-Cloud-Management-With-SecureX.markdown

 No more manual connecting into new VPN profiles or the need of pushing/reconfiguring new GPOs to the endpoints anymore for changing settings!

+This is only a brief summary of what SecureX and CSC together can do - I highly recommend the Cisco Live presentation below for a deep dive into the possibilites.
+Even if you're not in for a deep dive, give it a glance anyways, the speaker Aaron is hilarious and talks directly from his personal opinion.

 <b>Recommended resources:<b>